contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 ## Insert

-The node_insert method will require a pointer to the root pointer so that it can potentially modify what the root is.
+The node\_insert method will require a pointer to the root pointer so that it can potentially modify what the root is.
 Insert works much like find, except that it needs to find the spot where the new node can fit.
-To find that spot, the parent of that spot must be saved and the actual spot itself.
+To find that spot, the parent of that spot must be saved as well as the actual spot itself.
 Because the spot where the new node can fit will be NULL, you can use the parent pointer from a given node.
-Once a place is found, the node to insert's parent is to set to the saved parent, the left and right pointers are set to NULL, and the spot is set to reference the node.
+Once a place is found, the node-to-insert's parent is set to the saved parent, the left and right pointers are set to NULL, and the spot is set to reference the node.
 ```c
 #include <stdbool.h>